 - Collaborates with the Senior Graduate Program Advisor to craft and determine the process for gathering, maintaining, and analyzing graduate statistics and recruitment data regarding applicants, matriculants and graduates, and benchmarks against peer programs.

-- Designs and determines the process for graduate student orientation, working with CEAE faculty members and staff, CU Library Services, lead TAs, and the Graduate Student Organization, to plan for and to prepare presentations with the departmental Programs and Students Committee (P&S).
+- Designs and determines the process for graduate student orientation, working with CEAE faculty members and staff, CU Library Services, lead TAs, and the Graduate Student Organization, to plan for and to prepare presentations with the departmental Programs and Students Committee (P&S) committee.

-- Disseminates information regarding focus-area research opportunities and curriculum requirements, available university services, department and Graduate School regulations and policies, and general information about the surrounding Boulder community.
+- Disseminates information regarding focus-area research opportunities and curriculum requirements, available university services, department, program, and Graduate School regulations and policies, and general information about the surrounding Boulder community.

 Advising and Counseling